Making Professional Development Work for You

 By Meagan Gillmore

-At 5 on a Sunday May morning, Peter Cameron booted up a computer in a Seattle hotel room and prepared to learn from more than 60 teachers around the world.
+At 5 a.m. on a Sunday morning in May, Peter Cameron booted up a computer in a Seattle hotel room and prepared to learn from more than 60 teachers around the world.
 He was attending MAD PD—short for “Make a Difference.”

 The conference broke barriers.
 First, geography wasn’t a factor.
 It was entirely virtual, using Google Hangouts, YouTube, and Twitter.
 Presenters broadcasted talks on individual YouTube channels.
 They spent 15 minutes speaking and the next 15 minutes interacting with other educators.
 Many topics came up: #MADPD trended all day, reaching number two in Canada.